Get more out of your print magazine with an integrated strategy. Here’s how healthcare leaders are evolving their approach to content marketing.

 According to a By The Numbers report from the Society for Healthcare Strategy and Market Development, healthcare marketers leveraging the power of print are actually in the majority.
 They found that 80% of its members produce community publications and 71% produce employee publications.
 In addition, nearly half (44%) produce publications for physicians.

-While healthcare marketing often gets a bad rap for being behind the curve, if print is part of your marketing toolkit, you’re also in good company.
+While healthcare marketing often gets a bad rap for being behind the curve, if print content marketing is part of your toolkit, you’re also in good company.
 Facebook, Airbnb and other global brands are embracing print to engage their “always on” audiences in a “lean-back” format with less distractions.

 Success Stories: Expanding Custom Magazine Content Beyond Print